Benchmarking near-term quantum computers via random circuit sampling

-Fig.~\ref{fig:xeb_mcwf_simulations} shows the results of these simulations, which include the exponential decay curves of fidelity and the unbiased linear cross entropy, and error bars correspond to the standard error of the mean across different circuits which are too small to be seen on the plot.
+Fig.~2 and Table I in main text shows the results of these simulations, which include the exponential decay curves of fidelity and the unbiased linear cross entropy, and error bars correspond to the standard error of the mean across different circuits which are too small to be seen on the plot.
 Note that the unbiased linear cross entropy estimates the true fidelity very well in all noise models.
-In Fig.~\ref{fig:other_mcwf_simulations} in Appendix~\ref{app:numerical} we also plot several other fidelity estimators using the same data, where they are far from true fidelity until they converge at around depth 15.
+In Fig.~\ref{fig:other_mcwf_simulations} in Section~\ref{app:numerical} we also plot several other fidelity estimators using the same data, where they are far from true fidelity until they converge at around depth 15.
 As discussed in section~\ref{sec:fidelityestimation}, this is because the unbiased version corrects an additional normalization factor which converges to 1 very quickly.
-The curve fitting results are shown in Table~\ref{tab:noise_table}.
-Here, both the decay rate of fidelity and unbiased linear cross entropy agree very well with the effective noise rate of the underlying noise model.
-These results verify our theoretical argument on the exponential decay of fidelity, as well as the correctness of unbiased linear cross entropy as a fidelity estimator, for both i.i.d. and highly correlated noise models.
-Additional simulation results with other system sizes, fidelity estimators, noise rates and gate sets can be found in Appendix~\ref{app:numerical}.
+Additional simulation results with other system sizes, fidelity estimators, noise rates and gate sets can be found in Section~\ref{app:numerical}.